Economic Snapshot for Latin America

-In May, retail sales (excluding cars and construction) rose 0.5% over the previous month in seasonally-adjusted terms.
+In June, retail sales (excluding cars and construction) fell 0.7% over the previous month in seasonally-adjusted terms.

-In May, economic activity fell 0.2% over the previous month in seasonally-adjusted terms according to the Central Bank’s monthly indicator for economic activity (IBC-Br, Indice de Atividade Economica do Banco Central).
+In June, economic activity fell 1.5% over the previous month in seasonally-adjusted terms, according to the Central Bank’s monthly indicator for economic activity (IBC-Br, Indice de Atividade Economica do Banco Central).